cha87de/clouds-exercises/ex-4/solution.md

   Scalability means to add more resources to the application.
 While elasticity means, to add and remove the application's resources on demand.
 One example: add or remove more mediawiki vms automatically, depending on the actual requests per second measured on the loadbalancer.

+### Question: Pet vs. Cattle

+* What is the definition of "Pet" servers, what of "Cattle" servers?

+  - Pet: manually built, managed and "hand fed".
+Indispensable system, never can be down.
+  - Cattle: Arrays of servers, automated deployments.
+Servers can fail and will be replaced.

+* What are the benefits / drawbacks of "Cattle"?

+  - Drawback: Automation requires addition effort
+  - Benefit: Cattle allow on the fly horizontal scaling, and deployments to make use of Cloud computing

+* How are the essential characteristics of Cloud Computing enabling "Cattles"?

+  The automated deployments of Cattle servers, and the awareness of application state make use of the essential characteristics like rapid elasticity and on-demand self-service.
+The other way round, Cattle needs a system for resource pooling, to allocate new virtual servers within short time.

+*Without the concept of cattle, the essential characteristics of cloud computing may not be fully used.
+A simple virtualisation system may be sufficient for pets.*

 ### Question: Infrastructure and Application Deployment